Py-Lambdas/code-challenges/.github/README.md

 ### How do I get started?

 Fork this repository and start coding away!🚀 Test your solution by running the associated unit test.
-When you are reading to submit, submit a Pull Request to the [submissions](https://github.com/Py-Lambdas/code-challenges/tree/submissions) branch with your solution.

 ### How do I check my code?